 Mingyur Rinpoche was living comfortably with a retinue of attendants.
 He was in high demand as a teacher and admired by developed world devotees in particular, for his interest in the scientific implications of meditation -- specifically its effect on brain function and the nervous system.
 He already had 10 years of solitary meditation retreat behind him and Tibetan Buddhist aficionados were impressed with his personal qualities.

 But Mingyur Rinpoche was not content to rest on his laurels.
 Nor was he interested in becoming yet another celebrity guru, living in luxury and spoiled by the adulation accorded to important lamas.
-One morning in June this year his attendants knocked on the door of his room at his monastery in Bodhgaya, India, and when there was no response they went in to find it empty – except for letter explaining that he had left for an indeterminate period to become a wandering yogi, meditating wherever he alighted in the Himalayas.
+One morning in June this year his attendants knocked on the door of his room at his monastery in Bodhgaya, India, and when there was no response they went in to find it empty – except for a letter explaining that he had left for an indeterminate period to become a wandering yogi, meditating wherever he alighted in the Himalayas.

 "He took no money, and no possessions," explained his brother Tsoknyi Rinpoche.
 "He didn't take his passport, his mobile phone, or even a toothbrush."